vmware-tanzu/tanzu-dev-portal/content/guides/python/gs-python-like-a-pro.md

 featured: true
 sortTitle: "Python Like A Pro - Installing Python"
 weight: 2
-description: "Create a stress free development environment for all your Python projects."
+description: "Install multiple versions of Python and switch between them with ease."
 topics:
 - Python
 tags: